igorski/binarcular/README.md

-* If you intend to do multiple reads on the same file (for instance: first reading its header to determine where in the file the meaningful content begins) it is recommended to use the _fileToByteArray()_-method to create a single reusable byteArray.
+* If you intend to do multiple reads on the same file (for instance: first reading its header to determine where in the file the meaningful content begins) it is recommended to use the _fileToByteArray()_-method to create a single reusable _Uint8Array_.
 This also makes sense if you need to read the file in its entirety.

 ## Build instructions